I'm with a Public School District/Public School Academy - What do I need to report?

 - For more information about REP, please review the REP web page.

-- SID is used to report your crime and safety data, along with dual enrollment information, for all buildings within the district as well as the administrative office.
+- SID is used to report information on bullying and victims of criminal offenses for all buildings within the district as well as the administrative office.

 - SID data are reported once per year.